fintanMcor/hello-world/README.md

 this is some extra data on my local P here are some more changes to teh files

-i am know in the hello-worl2 remote repositry. and added this to the file
+i am know in the hello-worl2 remote repositry. and added this to the fil

+added another bit